 - Be able to carry out necessary computations and analysis of their control survey data

 - Produce a professional report containing all of their survey data, computations, analysis and results

-- Meet the accuracy requirements according to the LINZ Order 5 specification
+- Meet the accuracy requirements according to a certain specification

-- Have a working understanding of the latest official geodetic reference frames and systems in New Zealand
+- Have a working understanding of the latest official geodetic reference systems in New Zealand